KarimaFathi/Database-SQL-Projects/README.md

 ## Problem 41 : Retrieve Makes with Top 3 Largest Engines

 The task is to display distinct vehicle makes that offer models with one of the three largest engine capacities, ordered alphabetically by make name.

+## Problem 42 : Calculate Engine Tax by Capacity

+The task is to assign a tax value to each distinct engine capacity based on predefined engine size ranges.